Take me to

 - Completed files are awarded in a first-come first-serve order until the campus' allocation has been exhausted

 NOTE: FWS funds are limited and we are unable to award all interested students.
-If you are not awarded FWS after receiving your award letter, you may submit the FWS Request form to the Financial Aid Office, when available.
-Please do not submit this form until you have received your financial aid award letter.
+If you are not awarded FWS after receiving your award letter, you may submit the FWS Request form to the Financial Aid Office when available.
+Do not submit this form until you have received your financial aid award letter.

-FWS jobs are posted online through Career Connection beginning August 1.
-If you have been awarded FWS, it is highly recommended that you use and follow the 6-Step Hiring Instructions to navigate through the hiring process.
+FWS jobs are posted online through Career Connection beginning July 15.
+If you have been awarded FWS, it is highly recommended that you use and follow the 6-Step Hiring Instructions, to navigate through the hiring process.

-The Financial Aid Office with Career Connection provides orientation sessions for students interested in participating in the FWS program in late July.
+The Financial Aid Office partners with Career Connection to provide orientation sessions for students interested in participating in the FWS program.
 Orientation attendance is not mandatory but recommended if you are new to the program and are generally held in July.